 M.S. in Family Financial Planning

-The family financial planning master's degree is a 30-credit distance degree program that is offered through a consortium of six midwestern and western land-grant universities through Great Plains Interactive Distance Education Alliance (GP-IDEA).
-The participating land grant universities are:
+The family financial planning master's degree is a 30-credit distance degree program that is offered through a consortium of public universities through Innovative Digital Education Alliance (IDEA).
+The participating universities are:

 • Iowa State University